degaart/scalable-font2/README.md

 through valgrind with many different font files with all the tests without problems.
 If you find a bug, please use the [Issue Tracker](https://gitlab.com/bztsrc/scalable-font2/issues) on gitlab and let me know.

-With the converter, there's the neverending issue with querying the advance offsets correctly from FreeType2.
+With the importers, there's the neverending issue with querying the advance offsets correctly from FreeType2.
 You might need to adjust some manually.

 Loading kerning information from SplineFontDB .sfd files is not implemented as of yet.